FAQ Health Professions

 How do I register?

-What is the composition of the examination board?
+What is the composition of the examination committee?

-How much time is there to register for an examination after the interim decision has been issued?
+How much time is there to register for an exam after the deficiency notice has been issued?

 What are the costs?

-Where and when do the oral and practical examinations take place?
+Where do the oral and practical examinations take place?

-What happens if an examination section is not passed?
+What happens if a part of the examination is not passed?

 Can the aptitude or knowledge test also be held in another federal state?